 One handmaid, Alma, pisses herself.
 The mix of shame and fear on her face, once so defiant and bold, is devastating.

-June looks on with an almost dreamlike gaze, disassociated but not so gone that she can’t reach out and take the woman next to her’s hand.
+June looks on with an almost dreamlike gaze, disassociated but not so gone that she can’t reach out and take the hand of the woman next to her.
 The gesture, a simple final posture of defiance against the complete stripping of humanity Gilead is forcing on the women is, again, devastating.

 The tense music shifts as the women have their heads placed in the nooses.
 It turns to a light, nearly joyfully song.
 It sounds like a prayer.